garaujodev/garaujodev/README.md

 During my leisure time away from coding, I keep myself updated on the latest advancements in the field while exploring novel technologies and tools.
 I’m constantly seeking fresh prospects for learning, expanding my skills, and exchanging knowledge.

-In addition to my professional and educational activities, I have recently started to publish articles and blog posts about topics that I am passionate about in my personal blog, the [Code Chronicles](https://gustavoaraujo.dev/?utm_medium=social&utm_source=github).
-This allows me to share my thoughts and knowledge with a wider audience and engage in meaningful discussions with like-minded individuals.
-I am excited to continue to expand my online presence and connect with others who share my interests.

 Aside from my professional and educational pursuits, I’ve recently begun using a platform to publish articles and blogs on topics close to my heart, the [Code Chronicles](https://gustavoaraujo.dev/?utm_medium=social&utm_source=github).
 It allows me to share insights and expertise with a broader audience and fosters enriching conversations with individuals who share similar passions.

 <p align="center"><img src="https://github-readme-streak-stats-vercel-fpqt-o2e6170hw.vercel.app/?user=garaujodev&mode=weekly" alt="GitHub Streak" /></p>